arvidn/libtorrent/docs/projects.rst

 qBittorrent_ is a free and open-source cross-platform bittorrent client written in Qt, that is available for Linux, macOS and Windows and is released under GPLv2 license.

-It comes with an powerful and easy-to-use graphical interface, as well as an embedded Web interface.
+It comes with a powerful and easy-to-use graphical interface, as well as an embedded Web interface.
 It has a range of featues such as an RSS downloader, scheduling rate limits, torrent queueing, automatic resuming, background downloading, and system tray icon with a password-protected lock.